-- 1. Stop the engine, remove ignition key, and disconnect the spark plug wires before raising the mower deck to service blades. - Raise the deck and secure it in the TILT-UP position.
+- 1. Stop the engine, remove the key from the ignition switch and disconnect the negative battery cable before raising the mower deck to service blades. - 2.
+Raise the deck and secure it in the TILT-UP position.
 Refer to Cleaning Grass Buildup in Mower Deck Housing on page 59 for deck raising instructions.